dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-2 Pipelining.md

 \lstset{linewidth=10cm}

-[TODO]: give example of a structural hazard

-* **Structural hazards**: are caused by resource conflicts.
+* **Structural hazards**: are caused by resource conflicts, i.e., when there are two instructions competing for the same resource.
+An example of such a hazard is when two 32-bit addition instructions are ready to execute in the same cycle, but there is only one execution unit available in that cycle.
+In this case, we need to choose which one of the two instructions to execute and which one will be executed on the next cycle.
 To a large extent, they could be eliminated by replicating the hardware resources, such as using multi-ported registers or memories.
 However, eliminating all such hazards could potentially become quite expensive in terms of silicon area and power.

 * **Data hazards**: are caused by data dependencies in the program and are classified into three types: